eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

      :widths: 2,7
      :file: src/submit/output_env_table.csv

-Slurm's file-pattern
+Slurm's file-patterns
 --------------------
 ``sbatch``  allows filename patterns, this could be useful to name ``std_err`` and ``std_out`` files.
 Here you have a table [3]_ with some of them.

-.. csv-table:: Slurm's file-pattern
+.. csv-table:: Slurm's file-patterns
      :header-rows: 1
      :widths: 3,7
      :file: src/submit/file-patern-table.csv